recomb-seq/recomb-seq.github.io/coi.md

-7. With any current research collaborator (with whom you have an ongoing project), any prospective collaborator (with whom you are writing a research proposal, for instance), and with anyone with whom you have collaborated in the last 3 years.
+7. With any current research collaborator (with whom you have an ongoing project), any prospective collaborator (with whom you are writing a research proposal, for instance), and with anyone with whom you have collaborated in the last 4 years.
-8. With anyone with whom you have coauthored a paper in the last 3 years.
-    (Regardless of the size of the authors' list and even if you do not know the person, have never communicated with the person, etc.)

 These constitute the minimum collection of COIs.
 You may have additional COIs that you are best placed to evaluate in the light of the list